-Environmental justice in terms of transportation projects can be defined as the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, from the early stages of transportation planning and investment decision making through construction, operations, and maintenance.
-The process must have evaluated, to the extent practicable and permitted by law, the potential disproportionately high adverse human health and environmental impacts of their programs, policies, and activities on minority populations and low-income populations.
-A disproportionately high and adverse effect on minority populations and lowincome populations is generally defined as an effect that:
+Environmental justice in terms of transportation projects can be defined as the fair treatment and meaningful involvement of all people, regardless of race, ethnicity, income, national origin, or educational level, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies. from the early stages of transportation planning and investment decision making through construction, operations, and maintenance.
+The environmental justice analysis must address, to the extent practicable and permitted by law, the potential disproportionately high and adverse human health and environmental impacts of transportation programs, policies, and activities on minority populations and low-income populations.
+A disproportionately high and adverse effect on minority populations and low-income populations is generally defined as an effect that:

-- Would be predominantly borne by minority populations or low-income populations, or - Would be suffered by minority populations and low-income populations and would be appreciably more severe or greater in magnitude than the adverse effect suffered by the non-low-income and non-minority populations in the affected area and the reference community.
+- Would be predominantly borne by minority populations and/or low-income populations, or - Would be suffered by minority populations and/or low-income populations and would be appreciably more severe or greater in magnitude than the adverse effect suffered by the non-low-income and non-minority populations in the affected area and the reference community.